bigboomdesign/big-boom-directory/README.md

 #### Return

-    You must return the altered HTML to be displayed
+    (string) You must return the altered HTML to be displayed

 #### Example